stfc/cloud-docs/source/howto/RunWebServerInDockerContainer.rst

 .. code-block:: bash

-  sudo docker run --name nginx -v /some/content:/usr/share/nginx/html:ro -d nginx
+  sudo docker run -it --rm -d -p 80:80 --name nginx nginx

 Check that the container is running